Noel6161131110/IHRD-CONCLAVE-AI-EDUCATE/README.md

 # Features

 - User-friendly interface for easy navigation.
-- Diverse selection of stories for practice.
+- AI-generated stories for practice.
 - Real-time feedback on pronunciation.
 - AI-powered analysis for identifying areas of improvement.
 - Pronunciation assistance with audio playback.